Chili's Baby Back Ribs Jingle Gets a Lizzo Remix After 30 Years

 "Lizzo nailed it by bringing something familiar and beloved into the moment with her signature creativity and energy."

-The choice of Lizzo is a textbook example of celebrity marketing done with a person who genuinely aligns with the brand.
+Choosing Lizzo is a textbook example of celebrity marketing with a person who genuinely aligns with the brand.

-She came into the project as a star but also an actual customer, making for a distinction that tends to read differently on screen.
+She came into the project as a star and as an actual customer, a distinction that tends to read differently on screen.

-It contains shot-for-shot references to the original commercial that first lodged "I want my baby back, baby back…" in the American consciousness.
+The music video contains shot-for-shot references to the original commercial that first lodged "I want my baby back, baby back…" in American consciousness.

-It takes a turn into distinctly Lizzo territory when she pulls out a custom flute that looks exactly like a Baby Back Rib, nodding to her background as a classically trained flautist.
+Lizzo then pulls out a custom flute designed to look exactly like a Baby Back Rib, a direct nod to her background as a classically trained flutist.

-Apart from the content itself, the campaign includes a loyalty activation where My Chili's Rewards members can enter a giveaway for a limited-edition T-shirt signed by Lizzo and a Chili's gift card.
+My Chili's Rewards members can also enter a giveaway for a limited-edition T-shirt signed by Lizzo and a gift card.

-Lizzo recently released the title track to her forthcoming album, which drops June 5.
+Lizzo recently released the title track to her forthcoming album, dropping June 5.

-This allows Chili's campaign to ride alongside the organic wave of artist hype building up toward the release.
+Chili's campaign arrives alongside the organic wave of artist attention building toward the release.

 The Baby Back Ribs Jingle is one of the most enduring pieces of restaurant marketing in American pop culture.